 Advanced electrolysis can be successfully used to treat some very common skin blemishes.
-The heat from the applied current has the effect of cauterising blood or coagulating tissue and gives fast and effective results.
+The heat from the applied current has the effect of cauterising tissue or coagulating blood and gives fast and effective results.

 Skin tags can be a nuisance for many of us.
 These are benign soft growths that vary in colour and size and are usually found in areas where there is friction e.g in folds of skin, the underarm, under the breasts and around the neck where necklaces and collars constantly rub and irritate the skin.
 Skin tags that are "hanging" and have a "neck" can be easily removed.

-Milia are small,benign,white lumps containing keratin and proteins which lie just under the surface of the skin (see photograph).
-Usually they are found on the face and most often around the eye area.
+Milia are small, benign, white lumps containing keratin which lie just under the surface of the skin (see photograph).
+Usually they are found on the face and most often around the eye area and the nose and cheeks.
 Sometimes they occur individually and sometimes as a cluster.

 Telangiectasia - thread or spider veins are small blood vessels that occur in a thread-like pattern on the skin surface and often develop in clusters with a web-like appearance - hence the name spider veins.
 They are most common on the cheeks, nose, chin and chest.